 Standard Class Hours

 All class hours and schedules are posted in Course Offerings online.
 (See Emergency Closure Policy online.)
-Do not change the meeting time of your class without your chair's approval and an official update.
-Banner course schedule
+Do not change the meeting time of your class without your chair's approval and an official update in Banner

 Textbooks